• Latest

 If you feel lonely, the best thing you can do is talk to your spouse about it.
 Let them know what you are feeling and see if there is anything they can do to help.

-If you don’t talk to your spouse about it, they may start to feel like they are doing something wrong, leading to even more loneliness.
+If you don’t talk to your spouse about it, they may feel like they are doing something wrong, leading to even more loneliness.

 Blaming your spouse will not fix the problem of loneliness.